Passionate principal oversees the ‘low hum’ of student creativity

 “Stonebrook is an example of what we’re looking for,” says Piet van Lier, the Alliance’s director of school quality, policy and communications.
 “It uses an established educational model run by people who know how to start a school in one of the city neighborhoods that needs it most.”

-That neighborhood is Glenville, which was identified in a report last year (LINK) as the Cleveland neighborhood most in need of high-quality schools.
+That neighborhood is Glenville, which was identified last year as the Cleveland neighborhood most in need of high-quality schools.

 Stonebrook occupies a 1930-vintage brick building on East Boulevard that once housed a nursing home for women.
 It’s nestled between the boulevard’s grand mansions and across the street from the stone fountain and fluted columns of the Italian Cultural Garden in Rockefeller Park.